Miller Lite: History

-The origins of Miller Lite can be traced to Meister Brau Lite, a reduced calorie beer introduced in May 1967 by Chicago brewer Meister Brau, Inc. (formerly known as Peter Hand Brewery).
-Meister Brau spent two years developing the process to make Lite, which utilized the enzyme amyloglucosidase.
-While the normal brewing process leaves small pieces of unfermented starch in finished beer, amyloglucosidase converts this starch into fermentable sugar which reduces the calorie and carbohydrate content of the beer.
+The origins of Miller Lite can be traced to Meister Brau Lite, a reduced-calorie beer introduced in May 1967 by Chicago brewer Meister Brau, Inc. (formerly known as Peter Hand Brewery).
+Meister Brau spent two years developing the process to make Lite, using the enzyme amyloglucosidase to reduce residual carbohydrates.
+While the normal brewing process leaves small pieces of unfermented starch in finished beer, amyloglucosidase converts residual starches and dextrins into fermentable sugars, thereby reducing the calorie and carbohydrate content of the beer.
 Meister Brau obtained a trademark for "Lite" as the name of the beer.

 A frequently repeated account that Meister Brau was given the amyloglucosidase process by Joseph Owades of New York’s Rheingold Brewery has no basis in fact.
-Although Rheingold did introduce a reduced calorie beer called Gablinger’s in late 1966 that used an amyloglucosidase process that Rheingold obtained from Dr. Hersch Gablinger, Meister Brau successfully had the patent issued for Gablinger’s process invalidated in March 1970.
+Although Rheingold did introduce a reduced-calorie beer called Gablinger’s in late 1966 that used an amyloglucosidase process that Rheingold obtained from Dr. Hersch Gablinger, Meister Brau successfully had the patent issued for Gablinger’s process invalidated in March 1970.
 When the lawsuit challenging the patent was announced, Meister Brau’s president, James W. Howard, stated that Meister Brau Lite was a unique product, that it did not infringe on the Gablinger patent, and that the process set forth in the Gablinger patent was known and used by others before the patent was applied for.

-By 1972 Meister Brau, Inc. was in dire financial straits, and in June of that year it sold its brands, including Lite, to the Miller Brewing Co. of Milwaukee.
+By 1972, Meister Brau, Inc. was in dire financial straits, and in June of that year, it sold its brands, including Lite, to the Miller Brewing Co. of Milwaukee.

-Miller set about to give Lite more of beer taste, and spent more than a year testing 30 brewing formulas, while retaining the amyloglucosidase process.
+Miller set about giving Lite more of a beer taste and spent more than a year testing 30 brewing formulas while retaining the amyloglucosidase process.

 The new recipe was relaunched as "Lite" on packaging and in advertising in the test markets of Springfield, Illinois; Providence, Rhode Island; Knoxville, Tennessee; and San Diego, California, in 1973, and heavily marketed using masculine pro sports players and other "macho" figures of the day in an effort to sell to the key beer-drinking male demographic.
 Miller Lite was introduced nationally in 1975. and became the first successful mainstream light beer in the United States.

 Miller's youth-oriented, heavy-advertising approach worked where the two previous light beers had failed, and Miller's early production totals of 12.8 million barrels quickly increased to 24.2 million barrels by 1977 as Miller rose to 2nd place in the American brewing marketplace.
 Other brewers responded, in particular Anheuser-Busch with its heavily advertised Bud Light in 1982, which eventually overtook Lite in sales by 1994.
-Anheuser-Busch played on the branding style of "Lite", boasting that next to Bud Light "everything else is just a light".
+Anheuser-Busch played on the branding style of "Lite", boasting that next to Bud Light, "everything else is just a light".
 In 1992, light beers became the biggest domestic beer in America, and in 1998, Miller relabeled its "Lite" brand as "Miller Lite".

 In 2008, Miller Brewing Company test-marketed three new recipes – an amber, a blonde ale, and a wheat – under the Miller Lite brand, marketed as Miller Lite Brewers Collection.